 Priority-queue Based Reconstruction Algorithm

 In order to implement our modified version of Prim’s algorithm, we use a priority queue based approach.
 Each element of the queue is a voxel in the original input image.
 Both primary and secondary nodes are added to the queue.
 The priority of each element is determined by its cost, with lower costs indicating a higher priority.
 The queue is initialized with the root nodes indicating the centroids of the microglial soma.
 These initial elements are all assigned a cost of zero, meaning that they have the highest priority.
-Each of these initial points becomes the root of a separate tree, since they each belong to a separate microglial cell.
+Each of these initial points become the root of a separate tree, since they each belong to a separate microglial cell.
 Once the priority queue has been initialized, we start using our modified version of Prim’s algorithm to construct arbors of the microglia.
 A detailed pseudo code description of this algorithm is presented in Appendix A. An overview of this procedure follows.

 Each iteration of the graph construction algorithm consists of the following steps: